explosion/prodigy-recipes/tutorials/kb_guided_llm_ner/README.md

 ## Try it out

-To try this recipe make sure you have at least Prodigy 1.13 installed as well as `dpacy-dbpedia-spotlight` (listed in `requirements.txt`).
+To try this recipe make sure you have at least Prodigy 1.13 installed as well as `spacy-dbpedia-spotlight` (listed in `requirements.txt`).

 Have some input data available, for example `news_headlines.jsonl` (found in the `example-datasets` folder).

 Adapt the `spacy-llm` config file: `spacy.cfg` to use the LLM of your choice (make sure the name of the component is `llm`).
+Here you can find our [guide](https://prodi.gy/docs/large-language-models#getting-started-spacy-llm) on how to work with [`spacy-llm`](https://github.com/explosion/spacy-llm)

 To start the server run (assuming the environment variables for the LLM API are in `.env` file):
 ```